Predict-and-recompute conjugate gradient variants: Derivation of new variants

 Using these recurrences allows us to compute the product \( \vec{u}_k = \vec{A} \tilde{\vec{s}}_k \) at the same time as all of the inner products.

 To move the preconditioning step, we define \( \tilde{\vec{w}}_k = \vec{M}^{-1} \vec{w}_k \) so that

 and define \( \tilde{\vec{u}}_k = \vec{M}^{-1}\vec{u}_k \) so that

-Implemented in the above form, the pipelined variants derived from \MCG and \PRCG can exhibit converge behavior slightly better than \GVCG on many problems, but still suffer from delayed convergence and reduced final accuracy compared to the unpipelined versions; see \cref{sec:numerical}.
+The recurrences above could be used to implement a pipelined variant which, in each iteration, overlaps the matrix product and preconditioning steps with the global reduction.
+However, like \GVCG, this variant suffers from delayed convergence and reduced final accuracy compared to \HSCG, \MCG, and \PRCG.
 To address this, we observe that \( \vec{w}_k = \vec{A} \tilde{\vec{r}}_k \) and \( \tilde{\vec{w}}_k = \vec{M}^{-1}\vec{w}_k \) can be \emph{recomputed} at the same time as the other matrix-vector product and all inner products are being computed.
 Thus, in the same way we use the recursively-updated value of \( \nu_k \) as a predictor for the true value, we can use the recursively-updated value of \( \vec{w}_k \) as a predictor for the true value in order to update other vector quantities, and then update the value of \( \vec{w}_k \) later in the iteration.
 Using this predict-and-recompute approach gives \PipePRMCG and \PipePRCG.